 Let's say you're talking to a friend who just bought a new computer.
-Lapsing into fluent computerese, your friend says, "Hey, I just got this 2.53-gigahertz Pentium 4 with 1024 megabytes of RAM, an 80-gig ATA 100 hard disk, and AGP 8 video."
-Notice how your friend describes the computerthe first thing mentioned was a "2.53-gigahertz Pentium 4."
+Lapsing into fluent computerese, your friend says, "Hey, I just got this 3.2-gigahertz Pentium 4 with a gig of RAM, a 300-gig serial ATA hard disk, and an AGP 8X video card with 512 megs of RAM with DVI."
+Notice how your friend describes the computer-the first thing mentioned was a "3.2-gigahertz Pentium 4."
 As you've already read, "Pentium 4" describes the CPU, the chip around which the entire computer is built.
 Some people compare it to a car's engine-not a terrible analogy, with gigahertz being vaguely analogous to horsepower-but I'll take up CPUs in greater detail in Chapter 2.

-The next part of the statement, "1024 megabytes of RAM, 80-gig hard disk, and AGP 8X video," refers to hardware other than the CPU-hardware that helps to make the computer useful.
+The next part of the statement, "a gig of RAM, 300-gig hard disk, and AGP 8X video," refers to hardware other than the CPU-hardware that helps to make the computer useful.
 RAM is the computer's memory, a bunch of electronic chips that the CPU uses to store the program and data on which it's currently working.
 (RAM isn't a very useful acronym.
 What we ought to call it is "chips that the CPU can both store data to and read data from," but I suppose that would make for far too long an acronym.)
 I'll introduce RAM in Chapter 2 and discuss it in some detail in Chapter 6, "System Memory."
-What about "80-gig hard disk"?
-Well, "80 gigs" (gigabytes, or a billion bytes) describes the amount of data-storage space the computer has on its hard drive.
+What about "300-gig hard disk"?
+Well, "300 gigs" (gigabytes, or a billion bytes) describes the amount of data-storage space the computer has on its hard drive.
 This is memory that will remain intact even after the computer has been shut down.
 Many explanations of computers show simple block diagrams that look something like Figure 1.3.

 So that PCs can be easily upgraded, PC manufacturers put empty electronic connectors inside each PC; most people call them expansion slots.
 The expansion slots are the easily visible part of the bus, which communicates with the CPU.
 Over the years, several bus types have become popular.
-The most common bus nowadays is Peripheral Component Interconnect (PCI); don't worry about this now-I'll take it up in detail in Chapter 2.
+The most common internal bus nowadays is Peripheral Component Interconnect (PCI).
+(Don't worry about this now-I'll take it up in detail in Chapter 2.)
 Most motherboards today have these PCI expansion slots; some also include another (older) type of bus, called Industry Standard Architecture (ISA).
 Figure 1.4 shows a motherboard with both of these kinds of slots.
 Fortunately, their designs make it impossible to plug an expansion card into the wrong type of socket.
 But you still need to know what types of cards your motherboard will accept before going out and buying that great video card upgrade!